Haseltalab/LIPRO/README.md

 ### A path with multiple profiles

 If along the guide curve there must be located more than two profiles, we can decompose the part into multiple subparts and use the sweep function to make each subpart.
-Afterwards, these subparts can be join together to form the original part.
+Afterwards, these subparts can be joined together to form the original part.
 The number of subparts can be obtained from,

 ```sh